ONSdigital/dp/guides/INSTALLING.md

 * [dp-frontend-router](https://github.com/ONSdigital/dp-frontend-router) - use `$ make debug DATASET_ROUTES_ENABLED=true`
 * [florence](https://github.com/ONSdigital/florence) - use `$ make debug ENABLE_DATASET_IMPORT=true ENCRYPTION_DISABLED=true`

-All other services listed in [web](#web) AND [publishing](#publishing) should also be run with the CMD stack to get the full journey - to import data, publish it and then test the public journey.
+All other services listed in [web](#web) AND [publishing](#publishing) should also be run with this CMD stack to get the full journey - to import data, publish it and then test the public journey.

 If you already have content, and you just want to run the web journey, you'll need the [dataset](#dataset-journey), [filter](#filter-journey) and [web](#web) services.